erajasekar/erajasekar.github.io/_posts/2021-01-25-how-to-publish-blog-from-notion.md

 Notablog ships with one theme `pure`.
 This theme name is configured in `notablog-starter/config.json` to be used as default.

-The `layout` directory contains the template files `index.html` , `post.html` and `tags.html` which are used to generate static html files when  `notablog generate` command is run.

 I created a new theme `kartranai` using steps

 * Copy **pure** dir to **kartranai**. `cp -r themes/pure/ themes/kartranai`.